Kwong-Lee/Human-Sense/README.md

 Senior Capstone Project

 ## Goal
-Design and build an affordable tracking system to identify individual(s) in areas where security cameras are prohibited.
+Design and build an affordable tracking system to track individual(s) in areas where security cameras are prohibited.

 ## Motivation